Aircall vs Dialpad: Key Differences Explored

 Source: Aircall

 Dialpad's integration list is smaller but growing.
-It covers the major platforms (Salesforce, HubSpot, Zendesk, Microsoft Teams, Google Workspace) and offers an App Marketplace and developer APIs.
-Users note limited niche integrations.
+It covers the major platforms including Salesforce, HubSpot, Zendesk, Microsoft Teams, and Google Workspace, and offers an App Marketplace and developer APIs.
+Users note limited niche integrations for specialized verticals.
 For teams on standard CRM stacks, Dialpad integrates fine.
-For teams with specialized tooling, Aircall's broader ecosystem gives more flexibility.
+For teams with specialized tooling, Aircall's broader ecosystem provides more flexibility.

 Source: Dialpad

 ZoomInfo approaches integration from the other direction.
 Rather than connecting to phone systems, ZoomInfo connects to everything those phone systems feed from.
 The ZoomInfo App Marketplace lists 120+ integrations spanning CRM, marketing automation, sales engagement, and data warehouses.
-API access comes included in all relevant plans, and the MCP server lets AI agents query ZoomInfo data directly.
+API access comes included in all relevant plans, and the ZoomInfo MCP server connects AI agents directly to ZoomInfo data without custom coding, letting any AI workflow built on Claude, GPT, or other frameworks query verified B2B contact data in real time.
 A rep using Aircall or Dialpad with ZoomInfo gets verified contacts pushed into their CRM, intent signals triggering call lists, and account context surfaced before they dial.

 Pricing comparison: what you actually pay